U.S. Capitol building seen from a distance.

 • Document the process for determination to share with the Secretary of the Department of Education upon request.
 (Time of enrollment in the program & upon formal receipt of information from the student from the institutions processes and procedures.)

-34 CFR 668.43(a)(5)(v) – General notifications for programs leading to professional licensure or certification
+34 CFR 668.43(a)(5)(v) – General notifications for programs leading to professional licensure or certification (revised 2024)

 • New notification added to the list of notifications required under 34 CFR 668.43 Institutional Information in order to participate in Title IV HEA programs.